5 Tips for Creating an Engaged Community on Instagram

 Here's a thought...ask your followers to engage!

-+ Ask questions in your post captions.
-This is such a fool-proof way to build engagement and get to know your followers.
+This is such a fool-proof way to create an engaged Instagram community and get to know your followers.
 News flash...there are a lot of people out there who like to share...so let them!
 I try to pose a question in my posts 1-2x a week and find that people are much more likely to respond organically to post captions with a question as opposed to captions with a statement.

 Tip: Every once in a while, direct your polls at your audience to get to know them better.
 For example, instead of asking what pair of shoes you should wear, ask your followers if they prefer flats or heels.